zdg2102/Kickstopper/README.md

 * Ability to cancel pledges up to the project funding date
 * System-generated email to user when their project either meets or fails to meet its funding goal
-* Rake task to clear old Checkout objects after 7 days (for payments that were initiated but never completed)
+* Automated Rake task to clear old Checkout objects after 7 days (for payments that were initiated but never completed)